-Health considerations when deciding where to move abroad
+Health considerations when deciding where to move

-If you’re planning to move abroad, health is an important consideration and it’s worth taking the time to think about what health and happiness mean for you.
+If you’re planning to emigrate, health is an important consideration and it’s worth taking the time to think about what health and happiness mean for you.
 That might be living near a golfing green in Spain where you can get plenty of fresh air and exercise, a traditional Italian village with a cuisine full of fresh, healthy ingredients and a slower pace to enjoy the finer things in life, or the infrastructure of Canada which allows you to explore and enjoy life knowing that the government is investing in healthcare.

-Reducing stress with hassle-free international payments
+How to reduce stress with hassle-free overseas payments